ryanstout/rails_i18n.tmbundle/README.md

 ## Requirements ##

-This bundle requires httparty to use.
+This bundle requires httparty, ruby-hmac, and ya2yaml to use.

-	sudo gem install httparty
+	sudo gem install httparty ruby-hmac ya2yaml

+It should work with ruby 1.8.7 or 1.9

 ## Install ##
 To Install: